scriptgiver2345/best-grow-a-garden-giftable-pet-and-seed-spawner/README.md

-this is the best gag script its a giftable and placable pet see and egg spawner
+this is the best gag script its a giftable and placable pet, seed and egg spawner.